 Here’s the list:

 - “I trained a whole weekend to learn this procedure.”

 True for non-plastic surgeons.
 Some may have taken a weekend course and then start doing facelifts and liposuction.
-Real plastic surgeons (and when I say plastic surgeons or real plastic surgeons, I am referring to Board Certified Plastic Surgeons) have at least 6 years of surgical training.
+Real plastic surgeons (and when I say plastic surgeons or real plastic surgeons, I am referring to board-certified and board-eligible plastic surgeons) have at least 6 years of surgical training.
 And, anytime a patient asks about my training, I am completely forthcoming.

 - “Discomfort?
 More like extreme pain and oozing.”

 Again, this one’s easy.
 Plastic surgery is real surgery, and there will be some pain, inconvenience and recovery.
 However, many of us are using long lasting local anesthetics to help prolong pain relief and make the process easier.
 But, we always discuss the recovery and what it entails.

 - “Bargains can come back to bite you.”